compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 The other structural difference is that `BBCode` has no field containing the control-flow graph.
 Instead, the control-flow graph is represented implicitly as part of the `blocks` field.
 The upside of this is that any transformations of `blocks` which modify the CFG are automatically reflected in the `blocks` -- there is no need to perform any book-keeping to ensure that the CFG is kept in sync with the instructions.
-This saves both time and memory when inserting new basic blocks -- when basic block structure changes a scan of the entire `IRCode` is required to modify any statements which refer to a given block, and yields code simplifications.
+This saves both time and memory when inserting new basic blocks -- when basic block structure changes, a scan of the entire `IRCode` is required to modify any statements which refer to a given block, and yields code simplifications.
 The downside is that the CFG must be computed whenever we need to know about it.
 As a resut, neither `IRCode` nor `BBCode`'s representation of the CFG is strictly better than the other.
 To extract CFG-related information from a `BBCode`, see [`Mooncake.BasicBlockCode.compute_all_successors`](@ref), [`Mooncake.BasicBlockCode.compute_all_predecessors`](@ref), and [`Mooncake.BasicBlockCode.control_flow_graph`](@ref).